Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 How to Remove Lime Deposits From Your Pool

-When it comes to your body, calcium is a very good thing, but when it comes to your pool, it is not.
+When it comes to your body, is a very good thing, but when it comes to your pool, it is not.
 When calcium forms on your pool, an effect known as limescale, your pool can look unsightly and even be in danger.

 If you want to do it yourself, read the rest of the article.